Allergy Shots in Rio Rancho, NM: What to Know

 Turquoise Care operates through four MCOs: Presbyterian Health Plan, Blue Cross Community Centennial, Molina Healthcare of NM, and UnitedHealthcare CP.
 Allergy testing and immunotherapy are covered.

 Curex accepts most major Rio Rancho insurance plans and is HSA/FSA eligible.
-At $59/month without insurance, Curex costs less than a single allergist visit in Rio Rancho.
+At $129/month without insurance, Curex at-home SCIT (allergy shots) is a fraction of the cost of traditional Rio Rancho allergy shot programs.

 Allergy Shot Resources